Understand the difference between a generator’s ability to start a motor and the power it’s rated to supply continuously.

 - Running Watts: Power the generator can supply all the time.
 Also called rated watts or continuous watts.

-- Starting Watts: Power the generator can supply for a few short moments.
+- Starting Watts: Power the generator can supply for a few moments to start a motor.
 Also called Surge Watts.

 Both specifications are given in watts or kilowatts.
 For example, a manufacturer might specify that a small portable generator can supply a maximum of 2000 watts, but it is rated for 1600 continuous watts.
 Maximum watts in this case refer to the surge watts or starting watts.
 Continuous watts refer to running watts.